Read about up-to-date COVID-19 related service adjustments for development, permit, licensing, and construction & inspection services.

 About the Service

 A swimming pool is a man-made body of water deeper than 2 feet.

-Swimming pools are governed by the Alberta Building Code (site safety and design) and require building permits for both the initial installation and removal of an existing swimming pool.
+Swimming pools are governed by the Alberta Building Code (site safety and design) and require building permits for the initial construction, installation, renovation, repair and removal of an existing swimming pool.
 Depending on the design of the pool, it may not require a development permit.